“Beauty begins the moment you decide to be yourself.”

 Looking back I wonder, “How do you grow into having a strong and confident sense of self if you hate what you see in the mirror?”
 I always believed that in order to feel good on the inside you have to look good on the outside.
 However, if you’re walking around in a body you hate looking at, it may be impossible to feel good about who you are without doing some necessary soul searching.

 I couldn’t appreciate anything beautiful about myself because I was too busy comparing myself to everyone else.
-Looking at my beautiful daughter, I hope she sees herself as I see her.
-When I think of her I wonder, How am I going to help her define beauty?
+Looking at my beautiful daughters, I hope they see themselves as I see them.
+When I think of them I wonder, how am I going to help them define beauty?
 How can we all change our narratives about beauty?
 How can we help young women see how beautiful they are?

 We have to let girls know that beauty is socially constructed